electron/electron/docs/tutorial/devtools-extension.md

 ### Removing a DevTools extension

 You can pass the extension's ID to the [`ses.removeExtension`][remove-extension] API to remove it from your Session.
+Loaded extensions are not persisted between app launches.

 ## Using tooling